Danhayes3008/Milestone-project1/README.md

 After adding the links and styling them, i tested all of them to see if they opened to the social media websites they are ment to go to take you to.
 I tested this on desktop, tablet and mobile, there was no issue on either platform.
+29/10/2018

 --------------------------------------------------------------------------------

+<strong>Bug hunt:</strong>

+used the developers tools on microsoft edge and discovered a few misplaced tags.
+This has been fixed, after looking for more bugs i could not find anymore errors witht the website. - 1/11/2018

 <strong>Contributions:</strong>